Podcast: Play in new window | Download

 - you feel like you kid give your child a stronger academic education

-- you love the idea of your child creating their own self-directed education
+- the idea of your child creating their own self-directed education is super valuable to you

 - you don’t like how your child is being influenced at school